A trip to India will never be complete if you don’t travel by train.

-- India by luxury train: Palace on Wheels
+- India on a luxury train: Palace on Wheels

 Day 1: Departure from Delhi

-The trip begins in Delhi with a reception with music and flowers, an advance of what would be the beginning of each day aboard the Palace on Wheels.
-Entering the train stepping on a red carpet and being greeted by our butlers, we boarded the Palace on Wheels to enjoy a week touring the most important places in Rajasthan.
+We entered the Palace on Wheels stepping on a red carpet, and after being greeted by our butlers we boarded the Palace on Wheels to enjoy a week touring the most important places in Rajasthan.

 Day 2: Jaipur, the Pink City

 Palace on Wheels day tour in Jaipur covers the most famous spots in the Pink city: Albert Hall, Hawa Mahal, Jaipur City Palace, Amber Fort and Jantar Mantar.

 This day was endless, and I wish it never ended.
 We visited so many places that at mid-afternoon it seemed that we had been there for two days, and I already had more than 2,000 photos in my camera: Jaipur is a photo paradise!

 I could have spent a whole day just exploring Amber Fort, but sunrise in Albert Hall museum was pretty espectacular too with all those birdies flying around.